 How Mateys Wild Tours Keeps You Safe.

 At Mateys Wild Tours, safety comes first.
 Our guides are trained in high-altitude medicine and perform daily health checks for every climber.
 We monitor oxygen saturation levels, heart rate, and symptoms carefully throughout the trek.
+See this Video

 Here’s what we do: